 “Like father, like daughter.”
 He chuckled to himself.
 “Well, then.
 He should be in the library.”
 The priest opened the door lazedly, motioning us to follow.

 “He is still unpleasant as ever.”
-He sighed.
-“This won’t take long.”
-Victoria and I were left behind.
+Gale sighed.
+“This won’t take long, be right back.”
+Victoria and I were left behind as he went after the priest.

-The smell of flowers tickled my nose as I strolled around the courtyard holding her hand.
+Holding her hand, the smell of flowers tickled my nose as I strolled around the courtyard.
 Roses the size of my palm and other flowers in all kinds of colors lit up the well-trodden path.

 We sat on a bench after my mother was done with her flower-gazing.
 The gray church stood like a castle in the courtyard.

-I turned to Victoria.
+I turned to her.
 “Mom, would you rather I had my memories back?”

-I turned away from her gaze.
+I looked at a bird pecking at a peony.
 “I’m not.
-It’s kinda fun learning new things everyday.”
-I didn’t need to look to figure out what expression she had, she had wrapped her arms around me and gave me a hug.
+It’s kind of fun learning new things everyday.”
+I didn’t need to look to figure out what expression she held.
+She had wrapped her arms around me and gave me a hug.

 “What’s wrong with that?
 I like them.”